For new self-publishing authors, choosing between Amazon KDP and KDP Select can cause confusion

 You can use Kindle promotional tools such as Kindle Countdown, Kindle Free ebooks and paid Amazon Ads.

 KDP Select Cons

-Exclusivity restrictions stop you from being able to offer or promote your ebook for free anywhere else other than Amazon.
+Exclusivity restrictions stop you from being able to offer your ebook for sale, or free, anywhere else other than Amazon.

 Verdict – Amazon KDP or KDPS?

-However, if you are happy to have your ebook on Amazon only, and have your ebook on Kindle Unlimited and use the promotional services it offers, then KDPS should be your choice.
+However, if you are happy to have your ebook on Amazon only, and have your ebook on Kindle Unlimited and use the promotional services it offers, then KDP Select should be your choice.

 This is what many authors and publishers do to maximise book sales potential.
 From my own experience, I favour putting some of my ebooks into KDP Select for the summer months, and then back to standard KDP for the rest of the year.